Jafea7/ctbrec-liberica/README.md

   - `/media`:        This is where the application stores recordings.
   - `TZ`:            The timezone you want the application to use, files created will be referenced to this.

-Browse to `http://your-host-ip:8080` to access the CTBRec web interface.
+Browse to `http://your-host-ip:8080` to access the CTBRec web interface, (or `https://your-host-ip:8443` if TLS is enabled).

-**NOTE**: The web interface needs to be enabled in the server.json config file before it can be used.
-After starting the container, wait a minute then stop it, then edit the `server.json` file to enable it:
+**NOTE**: The web interface needs to be enabled in the `server.json` config file before it can be used.
+After starting the container, wait a minute then stop it, then edit the `server.json` file to enable it: `"webinterface": true,`
-`"webinterface": true,`

 ## Usage